Ihor-Mykytiuk/software-architecture/README.md

 - As a **User**, I want to be able to view my profile.
 - As a **User**, I want to be able to edit my profile.
+- As a **User**, I want to specify and update my technology stack as part of my profile.
 - As a **User**, I want to be able to delete my account.
 - As a **User**, I want to be able to view other users profiles.
 - As a **User**, I want to be able to block other users.